The 5 x email automation workflow every ecommerce business needs

 The Welcome Series: Between 3 - 5 emails.

-You will have a lot of traffic to your website that doesn’t end with a purchase, so you want to have a way of capturing these visitor’s details and building a relationship with them to ultimately convert them into buyers.
-Ideally, you will have a pop up or some kind of opt-in that captures their name and email details.
-Then your email welcome series will be triggered when somebody completes your opt-in.
+You will have a lot of traffic to your website that doesn’t end with a purchase, so it’s important to have a system for capturing these visitors’ details and building a relationship with them to ultimately convert them into buyers.
+Ideally, you’ll have a pop-up or opt-in that collects their name and email.
+This triggers your email automation workflow, starting with a welcome series when someone completes the opt-in.

-The first email will deliver the discount code or freebie (obviously) with a call to action to come back to the website and use it.
+The first email delivers the discount code or freebie, with a call to action to return to your website and use it.

-In the second email, Linda suggests sharing more about the brand story, how you came to be or about us, with a gentle reminder to use their discount code.
+In the second email, Linda suggests sharing more about your brand story, how you came to be, or an “About Us” message, along with a gentle reminder to use their discount code.

-The third email will share social proof and testimonials such as recent reviews or ‘As seen in’ if you have been featured somewhere in the media or won a business award.
+The third email shares social proof and testimonials, such as recent reviews or “As Seen In” features if your brand has been featured in media or won awards.

-The goal of this email sequence is to build up the know, like and trust factor with your new lead and encourage them to come and make their first purchase.
+The goal of this email automation workflow is to build the know, like, and trust factor with your new leads and encourage them to make their first purchase.

 Email flow number 2: